agiordan101/codingame_chess/README.md

 ### Heuristics benchmarks

 Heuristic values should be between -1 and 1.
 Will be easier for deep learning, tree searchs and comparaison between heuristics :
-    -1 : Black is winning
+    -1 : Black wins
     0 : Balanced game
-    1 : White is winning
+    1 : White wins

-Python script that creates a dataset : FEN / policy / best move UCI Do a MSE between heuristic policies and Stockfish results relevant ?
+Python script that creates a dataset : FEN / policy / best UCI move Do a MSE between heuristic policies and Stockfish results ?
     -> Each heuristics could have their performance score -> Heuristics graph - x:Mean time y:MSE